ziebelle/EspansoMathSnippets/README.md

 ## Tabs and spaces
 Espanso assumes that a tab is a character of length one.
 In reality, some text editors convert tabs to a different number of spaces for example 2 or 4.
 This leads to an incorrect calculation of the length of the text that shall be replaced.
 Example: The word Theta\t will be replaced by Th\theta as the tab is replaced by 2 spaces.
+**Workaround** This issue can be avoided by using a different character than tab as a trigger.
+Note that:
+- Choices may depend on the keyboard layout.
+- It might be useful to use a third party application in order to rebind some key.
+[Example: Rebind # to Caps Lock] (c.f.
+Sharpkeys on Windows)